BoneHead764/Audio-Based-Full-Cup-Detection/README.md

 ## 🎛️ Features Extracted

-For each 0.5-second audio window, the following features are computed (mean + std = 2 values each):
+For each 50ms audio frame, the pipeline concentrates feature extraction inside the primary liquid resonance passband (1000 Hz to 8000 Hz):

 | Feature | Description |
 |---|---|